engeniousio/orchestrator-docs/docs/users.md

 ## Invite users (admin only)

 You can invite users to Test Orchestrator.
-Invited users will see all test plans and tests run for the organization.
+Invited users will see all test suites and test cases run for the organization.

 1. Go the Users page.